 Diagonal plane exercises

-Functional exercises should be used in the late stages of rehabilitation to prepare the athlete for normal training.
-We explain a number of simple functional shoulder rehab exercises for rotator cuff injuries.
+Functional exercises should be used in the late stages of rehabilitation to bridge the gap between rehabilitation exercises and full sports-specific fitness.

 Many sports involve either throwing a ball (e.g. baseball, cricket) or using a racket (tennis, badminton, squash).
 Rehabilitation of a shoulder injury in players of any of these sports should include throwing drills.
 This allows you to start at a very low level and gradually build up the speed and force you to use until you are at full match level.

-- Start off by throwing a small, light ball (such as a tennis ball), underarm against a wall (or with a partner if you’re lucky!)
+- Start off by throwing a small, light ball (such as a tennis ball), underarms against a wall (or with a partner if you’re lucky!)

 - Progress to using a heavier ball such as a netball